The 4 Best Carbon Steel Chef's Knives of 2024, Tested & ...

 For more information, please visit Carbon Steel Round Bar.

-What we didnt like: The stainless steel handle was comfortable to hold but wasnt as grippy as a wood or plastic handle, especially if my hand got wet.
-In general, I didnt find its streamlined, all-metal aesthetic quite as striking as the other knives in the lineup (but that was a very minor complaint, indeed).
+What we didn’t like: The stainless steel handle, while comfortable, lacked grip when wet.
+I also found its streamlined, all-metal design not quite as appealing as other knives in the lineup, though that was a minor critique.

 Key Specs